real-health-neurips/real-health-neurips.github.io/_pages/call_for_paper.md

 - **Scope.** Work already finalized at the NeurIPS main conference or other ML venues is out of scope per NeurIPS workshop policy; deployment experience and negative results are explicitly in scope.
 - **Archival status.** Non-archival per NeurIPS workshop policy.
 Accepted contributions may appear on OpenReview and the workshop site at authors' option.
 - **In-person policy.** Per NeurIPS, the workshop is in person; up to 1 hour of remote presentation may be allowed for unforeseen emergencies.

 ---

+## Shared Task

+Beyond paper submissions, the workshop hosts a **community shared task on reliability and safety in patient-facing LLMs**, built on HealthBench, with safety-evaluation and red-teaming tracks.
+Top systems present spotlight talks at the workshop.
+Participation does not require a paper.
+See the dedicated [Shared Task page]({{ '/shared-task/' | relative_url }}) for task description, tracks, evaluation protocol, and timeline.

+---